-Do you currently swim with your baby?
-Have you noticed any other benefits?
+Have you noticed any of the benefits of baby swimming in your own child?
 Let me know in the comments.

 We are currently swimming with Turtle Tots Surrey and North Hampshire so if you are in this area please do check them out.

 If you enjoyed this post you can follow more of our life, opinions and antics over on Facebook, Twitter, YouTube and Instagram.
 Plus feel free to come and join in with my parenting group ‘From One Parent to Another’ on Facebook.